Free weaning plan - Register here

 Expecting twins?

-It’s usually possible to find out if you're having twins during your 12 week scan.
-Sometimes having twins is referred to as a multiple pregnancy because it’s possible to have more than two!
-The scan is exactly the same for all women, whether they are expecting twins or just having one baby, but you should expect the ultrasound to take a little bit longer.
+It’s usually possible to find out if you're having twins at your first scan at 12 weeks7.
+Sometimes having twins is referred to as a multiple pregnancy because it’s possible to have more than two babies in one pregnancy.
+The scan is exactly the same for everyone, whether you’re expecting twins or just having one baby, but you should expect the ultrasound to take a little bit longer if there’s more than one baby to check over.

 The twin scan will try to determine whether or not your babies share a placenta or have one each.
 If your babies share a placenta, it means they’re identical twins.
-If they have two separate placentas, it means they could be either identical or non-identical twins.
-One-third of identical twins have separate placentas, so it’s nothing to fret over if that is the case.
+If they have two separate placentas, it means they could be either identical or non-identical twins7.

-If the sonographer is still struggling to determine whether your babies share a placenta after your 12 week scan, they will offer you another scan.
-Knowing this detail helps your doctor to look after your babies during your pregnancy, just in case they need extra special care!
+If the sonographer is still struggling to determine whether your babies share a placenta after your 12-week scan, they’ll offer you another scan.
+Knowing this detail helps your doctor look after your babies during your pregnancy, just in case they need extra special care.

-Remember, if you'd like to know more about your pregnancy, why not give one of our friendly experts a call on 0800 977 8880.
-Or ask us a question online, instantly, using Live Chat Monday to Friday, 8am - 8pm.
+If you'd like to know more about your pregnancy, why not give one of our friendly experts a call on 0800 977 8880.
+Or you can use our Live Chat Monday to Friday, 8am - 8pm.

 Join our baby club